-To qualify for the Bachelor of Science or Bachelor of Fine Arts degree, students must be matriculated (officially admitted to degree status); satisfactorily complete the credit and course requirements prescribed for their majors, related areas, and liberal arts; achieve a minimum GPA of 2.0 for all work completed; receive the recommendation of the faculty; and submit an application and fee for graduation.
-Students receiving the BFA degree are required to complete a total of four courses in History of Art and Civilization (HA) or their approved equivalents, and 30 credits in general studies (not including History of Art and Civilization courses).
+To qualify for the Bachelor of Science or Bachelor of Fine Arts degree, students must be matriculated (officially admitted to degree status); satisfactorily complete the credit and course requirements prescribed for their majors, related areas, general education, and liberal arts; achieve a minimum GPA of 2.0 for all work completed; receive the recommendation of the faculty; and submit an application and fee for graduation.
+Students receiving the BFA degree are required to complete a total of 12 credits in History of Art and Civilization (HA) or their approved equivalents, and 30 credits in general studies (not including History of Art and Civilization courses).

 For more specific course requirements, consult the major pages (p.
-81) and the SUNY General Education requirements (p.
-32).
+82) and FIT's General Education requirements (p.
+33).